pjoubert-/zfs-toolbox/README.md

 Fetches snapshots from host1 and host2, compare them, and send difference to host2: new datasets, and incremental stream for existing datasets

-* stats -> lists the number of snapshots
+* stats: lists the number of snapshots

-* clean_snaps -> handles snapshot retention with buckets
+* clean_snaps: handles snapshot retention with buckets can use a retention.conf file in yaml format for complex snapshot retention policy
-  implemention not finished
+  XXX: implemention not finished